 - Salt and pepper to taste

 Family and/or friends gathered on a sun-warmed front porch in summer, around the kitchen table or fireplace in winter.
-Laughter and conversation flowing easily, with a cooked-to-order egg sandwich in hand.
+Laughter and conversation flowing easily with a cooked-to-order egg sandwich in hand.
 Appetites satisfied.
-Love and camaraderie shared.
-A new day begins…
+Camaraderie shared.
+A new day begins.

 Assemble ingredients.
-Cook bacon in a well-seasoned cast iron skillet.
+Cook bacon in well-seasoned cast iron skillet.
 Using the bacon drippings, crack an egg into round metal form and break the yolk.
-Season if desired with S&P or red pepper flakes.
+Season with S&P or red pepper flakes.
 When egg is set, remove the form and gently turn the egg over for just a few seconds.
 On toasted English muffin, layer a thin slice of cheese, tomato, bacon and optional ingredients [avocado, salsa, etc.].
 Add cooked egg and fresh spinach leaves or other greens.
 Press the whole thing down to a manageable biting size.
 Eat immediately while hot, using both hands.
-A mug of strong coffee or tea makes a desirable accompaniment.
+A mug of strong coffee or tea is good accompaniment.

 Traditions are important to children as they grow up.
 Aunt Gwen’s ritualized hiking and singing and eating egg sandwiches at sunset on a beach created a symbolic tradition, which in turn mentored a young girl that living well and eating well are intertwined.

 All I could now say about Aunt Gwen will never be said, but it is sure that much of my enjoyment of the art of living, as well as of eating, comes from her…as well as my certainty that the two are, or can be, synonymous. —MFK Fisher, Among Friends